RTHyman/audio-program/README.md

  - Wiring - for example [Stranded-Core Wire Spool - 25ft - 22AWG - Red](https://www.adafruit.com/product/3068)
  - Watercolour paper or other thick stock paper that will provide some durability.
 Printer paper will not be thick enough for this project.
 Feel free to get creative in making your enclosure!

-## overview of parts
+## bonnet notes

 this guide assumes you already have a raspberry pi zero with raspbian setup and male headers attached - the speaker bonnet uses female headers

 [learning guide - Adafruit Speaker Bonnet for Raspberry Pi](https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/pinouts)
  - note that pins 18, 19, and 21 of the pi are used by the sound bonnet, you cannot use them for any other purpose
  - 3V and 5V and GND at the 'top' of the GPIO are also used by the bonnet
  - if you are a beginner, I'd follow the guide step by step and get through the testing portion of the pushbutton before you solder this together.
-If you're experienced and confident in what you're doing, you can go ahead and solder the Bonnet to the Pi Zero
+If you're experienced and confident in what you're doing, you can skip the testing wiring section

 ## watercolour paper enclosure